swvanbuuren/cubinterpp/README.md

 ### Prerequisites

 - C++ compiler, e.g. [gcc](https://gcc.gnu.org/)
-- [Eigen](https://eigen.tuxfamily.org): to be able to use Eigen vector
 - [cmake](https://cmake.org/): to use the provided cmake configuration
 - [pybind11](https://github.com/pybind/pybind11): to compile the library header into a python module